-As current and former leaders of the law enforcement community — police chiefs, sheriffs, district and state’s attorneys, U.S. Attorneys, attorneys general, and other leaders — protecting public safety is our foremost priority.
+As current and former leaders of the law enforcement community — police chiefs, sheriffs, district and state’s attorneys, U.S. Attorneys, attorneys general, correctional officials, and other leaders — protecting public safety is our foremost priority.
 From experience and through data-driven and innovative practices, we know the country can reduce crime while also reducing unnecessary arrests, prosecutions, and incarceration.
 We can also reduce recidivism and strengthen relationships with communities.
 With the goal of building a smarter, stronger, and fairer criminal justice system, we join together to urge a change in laws and practices to reduce incarceration while continuing to keep our country safe.

 Law Enforcement Leaders is committed to identifying and implementing solutions to simultaneously reduce crime and incarceration.
 We join those across this nation calling for an end to unnecessary incarceration.
 As police and prosecutors, we know that the country can – and should – reduce incarceration while keeping down crime.

 Incarceration levels in the United States have reached a crisis point.
-Today, our country has 5 percent of the world’s population and 25 percent of its prisoners.
+Today, our country has 5 percent of the world’s population and 25 percent of its incarcerated people.
 If the prison population were a state, it would be the 36th largest.
 Too many people are behind bars that don’t belong there.
 As law enforcement professionals, we have a responsibility to work toward reducing unnecessary incarceration while continuing to ensure our communities are safe.

 Extensive reliance on prison as a punishment does not keep us safe.
 Imprisoning people at today’s exorbitant levels has little crime control benefit, especially for nonviolent offenders.
 Research shows incarceration can increase future crime in some cases, as prison often acts as a “crime school.”
 And laws that require prison for low-level offenses interfere with our work, taking time and vital resources away from us preventing serious and violent crimes.